dasloinc/reactportfolio/README.md

 The page will reload if you make edits.
-You will also see any lint errors in the console.
+You will also see any lint errors in the console. create-react-app cli
-* create-react-app cli
-* The packages need to be install are:
+The packages need to be install are:
-- npm install
+* npm install
+* react-image-fade-in
+* react-mdl

+#### Run the App
 * npm start